Shnatsel/wondermagick/README.md

 `wondermagick` itself is in the early stages of development.
 We are currently focusing on converting and resizing images, which is the most common workload for `imagemagick`.

-There are several major shortcomings preventing production use:

-1. JPEG image rotation metadata is not handled
-1. [ICC profiles](https://en.wikipedia.org/wiki/ICC_profile) are not preserved during conversion

 ## Contributing

 You can help by: